HAS HEATH SHULER FINALLY FOUND HIS CALLING?

 #8 NFL DRAFT BUST: HEATH SHULER

-After a stellar season at the University of Tennessee, Heath Shuler went to the Washington No Names with the 3rd overall pick in the 1994 NFL Draft.
+After a stellar season at the University of Tennessee, Heath Shuler got drafted by Washington No Names with the 3rd overall pick in the 1994 NFL Draft.
 Note, I have intentionally changed the team’s nickname given it’s repulsive origin.
 My kids think I’m overly sensitive about it (as well as the Cleveland Indians’ use of Chief Wahoo), but they’ll agree with me someday.
 More importantly, I hope everyone else does.

 Two other outstanding college quarterbacks joined Shuler as first round draft picks.
 After reviewing the following table, try to guess the draft order of the three quarterbacks.